-The cable is plays a major role in the counter balance system on your garage door.
-When a garage door cable is broken it directly affects the springs.
-The springs provide the pulling power and the cables do the lifting.
+The garage door cable plays a major role in the counter balance system.
+When a garage door cable is broken, it directly affects the springs.
+The springs provide the pulling power.
+The cables do the lifting.

-So there you are with your garage door down and you need to get out, it’s time for work.
-First you need two people, a pair of vice grips and above all else you need to disconnect your garage door opener if you have one.
-Attempting to use the garage door opener when the door is improperly balanced can do some pretty serious damage to the top section of the door or the motor itself.
-We don’t want to make things worse.
+Above all else, you need to disconnect your garage door opener.
+Attempting to use the garage door opener with an improperly balanced door can damage to the top section of the door or the motor.
+You don’t want to make things worse.

-Go ahead and pull your car out and DO NOT attempt to lower the garage door.
-You’ve already felt the weight of the door when lifting so you can imagine how difficult it will be to control if it is coming down.
+Pull your car out.
+Do not attempt to lower the garage door.
+You already felt the weight of the door when lifting.
+Imagine how difficult it could be to control when coming down.
 Leave it in the up position until a technician can come out repair it appropriately.